Contributing factors are often subtle and complex. Internally, a repeating limbic reaction causes the actual involuntary tightness.

 For most women, vaginismus comes as a surprise.
-Though they are biologically normal, difficulties with penetration or ongoing vaginal tightness and pain seem to start mysteriously and continue repeatedly.
-Sometimes there is noticeable pain experienced that triggers the initial problem; however, for many, the contributing factors are subtle, and not always identified.
+Though they are usually biologically normal, difficulties with penetration or ongoing vaginal tightness and pain seem to start mysteriously and continue repeatedly.
+The contributing factors are subtle, and not always easily identified.
+Consider:

-- Young couples that are blind-sided when they are unable to consummate their marriage, and are left puzzled for answers.
+- Young couples that are blind-sided when they are unable to consummate their marriages.

-- Thousands of young women who hopelessly struggle and fail at tampon insertion, yet have no discernible life experiences to blame.
+- Young women who hopelessly struggle and fail at tampon insertion, yet have no discernible life experiences to blame.

 Emotional anxieties, or unhealthy sexual messages, can contribute to and reinforce the initial symptoms of vaginismus, but so can a pelvic pain experience (simply any pain experience in the pelvic area, or a sexual pain experience).
 Something as simple as a childhood urinary tract infection could start an issue in the limbic system where vaginal pain will be felt again.
 There may be numerous emotional anxieties like this, from deep-seated emotions to distant memories of pain or fear associated with those parts of the body or with sexual activity in general.